Durambar/Portfolio/README.md

 # Portfolio

-A collection of applications and problems made in order to improve my skills.
+This is a collection of projects and samples that I have used in order to improve my skills.
+I have also included the projects and solutions to my college work where I believe it is appropriate.